00Lyun00/Charybdis-Nano-Buildlog/Buildlog/README.md

 ## Wiring and Electronics

-As I was handwiring this keyboard, that meant I couldn't just install the firmware and had to figure out which wires were connected to which pin on the MCU.
-So I dug up VOID's zmk folder to find out how everything was wired.
+As I have little to no knowledge about electronics, and all I am doing is guesswork based on pre-existing builds.
+This acted as a major obstacle for handwiring this keyboard as it meant I couldn't just install the firmware and had to figure out which wires were connected to which pin on the MCU.
+So I dug up VOID's zmk folder to find out how everything had to be wired.
 (photo of row2col and row pinout and such)
 Based on -insert file name-, I found three keywords: row2col, pins, and pins.